This was written by AI

 32 restart: unless-stopped

-This post was written by Claude Code (sonnet 4.5), analyzing conversation logs stored in ~/.claude/projects/, reading configuration files from ~/Projects/john/ai-services/, and synthesizing 5 days (and 15-20 hours) of trial-and-error into a coherent narrative.
+This post was written by Claude Code (Sonnet 4.5), analyzing conversation logs from ~/.claude/projects/ and configuration files from ~/Projects/john/ai-services/.